juji/recipience/README.md

 After:
 ```
-Producer: i have data for you, Here, this is the Recipience.
+Producer: i have data for you.
+Here, this is the Recipience.
 Consumer: ok.
 ```